2013 Women's World Junior Squash Championships

 The 2013 Women's World Junior Squash Championships is the women's edition of the 2013 World Junior Squash Championships, which serves as the individual world Junior championship for squash players.
-The event took place at the Hasta La Vista Club in Wroclaw in Poland from 16 to 21 July 2013.
+The event took place at the Hasta La Vista Club in Wrocław in Poland from 16 to 21 July 2013.
 Nour El Sherbini won her third World Junior Open title, defeating Mariam Ibrahim Metwally in the final.